neofodere/vdream/README.md

 2. Open Windows PowerShell.
 3. Go to the folder where the script is located.
 4. Run the script using this command: `powershell -ExecutionPolicy Bypass -File .\VDREAM_CHECKER.PS1` **(You can also pass the installation path to the script as an argument if it’s not the default one.)**
 5. Wait for the message.
-If it contains <span style="color: green; font-weight: bold;">OK</span>, your installation is correct.
-If it contains <span style="color: red; font-weight: bold;">KO</span>, the installation is corrupted or some files are missing.
+If it contains ✅ **OK**, your installation is correct.
+If it contains ❌ **KO**, the installation is corrupted or some files are missing.

 <p><strong>V.Dream is an independent project of FODSOFT™ and is not affiliated with, endorsed by, or in any way connected to VTech® or any of its subsidiaries or affiliates.
 This software is created solely as a tribute to a classic educational console experience and is intended for preservation and educational purposes.</strong></p>
 <p><em><strong>V.DREAM DOES NOT ACCEPT DONATIONS.</strong></em></p>